MarioGit19/bpl3/docs/27-throwing-exceptions.md

 ## Propagation

 Exceptions propagate up the call stack until they are caught by a `try-catch` block.
 If an exception is not caught, the program terminates.

+## Runtime-Generated Exceptions

+The compiler/runtime will throw `NullAccessError` automatically when you access a null object.
+The error includes `message`, `function`, and `expression` fields so you can inspect what went wrong when catching it.